 You can also find smørrebrød in many more traditional Copenhagen cafes if the length of the Ida Davidsen menu is a little daunting! over 7 years agoAnswered by Katharine Trigarszky via Travellr.com

 Typical danish means include Meatballs w/ potatoes and All variations on meat, basically.
 Try on the different local pubs and small places in CPH City area, and you'll find it easily.
 Avoid touristy areas; they tend to be internationalized foodwise.

 Though, in Nyhavn,( the old harbour ) you'll find some original restaurants that offer Classic danish seafood dishes, allthough touristy and expensive.

-Galatea kroen is a place for good old classic stuff too. about 5 years ago
+Galatea kroen is a place for good old classic stuff too. over 5 years ago